PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

   - Product engineers
 ---

-To become a 10x engineer, most people think about improving their typing speed, buying more monitors, or using the latest framework where everything is a macro.
-These hacks focus on speeding up the time from an idea to a rolled-out implementation.
-You'll get a 1.5x boost at most.
+Most people think becoming a 10x engineer means improving their typing speed, buying more monitors, or using the latest framework where everything is a macro.
+These hacks might speed up the time from an idea to a rolled-out implementation, but you'll get a 1.5x boost at most.

-Where you can truly get 10x results is by zooming out and solving for user impact.
-Here, leverage comes from choosing the right problem, building the right solution, and using the right tools.
-This can only happen by deeply understanding your users.
-Enabling you to focus on their "hair-on-fire" problems and build solutions that are intuitive and effective.
+So, where does the next 8.5x come from?
+By zooming out and solving for user impact.
+You, as an engineer, need to deeply understand (and care) about your users.
+In doing so, you'll generate true leverage by choosing the right problem, building the right solution, and solving their "hair-on-fire" problems.
 The best way to do this?
-Speak directly to your users.
+Speak directly to them.

 ## Tickets are highly lossy